-- Ninety-nine days of teaching in any one regular school year in Florida shall be considered as one year of credit. - b.
-Additional years of experience credit: Per F.S.
-1012.33 (3) (g), effective January 7, 2003, for instructional personnel hired after June 30, 2001, credit shall be given for each year of full-time public school teaching service earned in the state of Florida and for which the employee received a satisfactory performance evaluation.
+- a.
+In-state public school teaching experience: Credit shall be given for each year of full-time public school teaching service earned in the state of Florida and for which the employee received a satisfactory performance evaluation.
 Re-employed retirees are exempt from this provision.
+Experience credit shall be given up to the maximum of the salary schedule as shown in Appendix A. - b.
+Out of state public school teaching experience: Instructional personnel hired from outside of the state of Florida shall receive credit for each year of full-time public school teaching for which they receive a satisfactory performance evaluation.
 Experience credit shall be given up to the maximum of the salary schedule as shown in Appendix A. - c.
-Instructional personnel hired from outside the state of Florida shall receive credit for each year of full-time public school teaching for which the employee received a satisfactory performance evaluation. - d.
-Instructional personnel shall provide verification of satisfactory performance for all years of experience to the Human Resources Department. - e.
-Paid holidays shall be counted in computations which apply to credit for teaching. - f.
-Half-time teaching shall be combined for salary credit, i.e., two one-half years or two half-time years equals one year of experience.
-One-half year of teaching shall be defined as at least 50 but less than 99 days, 50 of which must be continuous duty days, in any regular school year. - g.
+Up to, but no more than 15 years of experience shall be given for private school (or school systems, including college) teaching experience and may be added to all prior public school experience credit, dependent upon satisfactory performance evaluations.
+Experience credit shall be given up to the maximum of the salary schedule as shown in Appendix A. - d.
+Paid holidays shall be counted in computations which apply to credit for teaching. - e.
+Half-time: Effective July 1, 2011, half-time teaching shall be counted year for year for salary credit.
+Half-time teaching prior to July 1, 2011 will continue to be combined so two one-half years equals one year of experience.
+Half-time experience shall continue to count as one-half of full-time experience for the purpose of calculating seniority.
+Teachers who worked half time for OCPS during

+- school years 2009-2010 and 2010-2011 shall have their experience re-evaluated to determine placement on the salary schedule for 2012-13. - f.
+Half Year: Work less than the number of days constituting one-half year of another district's regular school year.
+Teachers may combine two one-half years of experience for a full year of teaching credit.
+One-half year of teaching shall be defined as at least 26% to 50% of the total number of days, 26% of which must be continuous duty days, in any regular school year. - g.
 Teaching experience credit shall apply to equivalent school employment, such as guidance counselor, media specialist, and curriculum resource teacher.
-Working in the position of a four-year degreed permanent substitute in the District shall count as equivalent school employment. - g.
+Working in the position of a four-year degreed permanent substitute in the District shall count as equivalent school employment. - h.
 No salary credit shall be given for substitute teaching, graduate assistantships, private nursery school pre-k or kindergarten teaching, unless pre-k kindergarten teaching was a part of an elementary school or school district. - i.
 Teachers shall receive no salary credit for teaching for any time prior to being awarded a four-year degree.